Flash1105/Flash1105/README.md

 ## 🛠 Skills and Tools

-- Languages: HTML, CSS, Pytho
+- HTML, CSS, Python, JavaScript, SQL, React, API, JSX

 ## 📜 License
 - The license under which my projects are available.